Adamlip1334/dubnation-bot/README.md

 `/queue`         | Display the song queue.
 `/skip`          | Skips the current song.
 `/shuffle`       | Shuffles the songs in the queue.
+`/playnext`      | Plays the provided song next in the queue.